-Appropriately support all staff who have responsibility for the program or activity being supported by this booster club, Appropriately support all student participants,
+(1) appropriately support all staff who have responsibility for the program or activity being supported by this booster club,

+(2) appropriately support all student participants,

-(3) Promote appropriate, supportive behavior and sportsmanship among all members of the booster club, and
+(3) promote appropriate, supportive behavior and sportsmanship among all members of the booster club, and

-(4) Adhere to all regulations pertaining to AB 1575 (Student Fees) (see below)
+(4) adhere to all regulations pertaining to AB 1575 (Student Fees) (see below\)

-"Section 6 of Article IX of the State of California Constitution guarantees students a "free public education."
+\Section 5 of Article IX of the State of California Constitution guarantees students a "free public education."
 The State Supreme Court concluded in the 1984 case of Hartzell v.
 Connell (35 Cal.3d.899 (1984)), "that all educational activities carried on by public school districts, extra-curricular as well as curricular, must be without cost to the students who participate in such activities."
-This same ruling found that "mandatory fees for participating in such extra-curricular activities as drama, music, and athletic competition were lilegal under the State Constitution."
+This same ruling found that "mandatory fees for participating in such extra-curricular activities as drama, music, and athletic competition were illegal under the State Constitution."
 Furthermore, they also rejected the argument that "fees could be charged so long as the district waived fees for students who were financially unable to pay."

-I have examined this application and have been advised on AB 1576 regulations by site administration.
+I have examined this application and have been advised on AB 1575 regulations by site administration.
 To the best of my knowledge this application is accurate and complete.

-Date President's Signature Name (typed or printed) Date Treasurer's Signature Name (typed or printed) support this / School User Application for Reauthorization: District Office Personnel: Has the booster club paid all prior year(s) obligations to CVUSD in full?
-Yes No Date Principal's Signature Employee's Initials: Date Director's Signature
+Date President's Signature Name (typed or printed) Date Treasurer's Signature Name (typed or printed) support this A School Use: Application for Reauthorization: This portion completed by Fiscal Services only: Has booster club paid all prior year(s) obligations to CVUSD in full?
+Yes No Date Principal's Signature Date Director's Signature

-FORWARD SIGNED PACKET TO THE DIRECTOR OF HIGH SCHOOL AND ASSESSMENT BY November 1, 2018
+FORWARD SIGNED PACKET TO THE DIRECTOR OF ELEMENTARY OR SECONDARY EDUCATION BY November 1, 2015